skip to Main Content

 • Everyone knows anyway.

-• You get nothing out of the sale – Unless your lender allows for some moving expense, and the only ones who are making any money on this deal are the real estate agents and the lawyers.
+• You get nothing out of the sale – Unless your lender allows for some moving expenses, and the only ones who are making any money on this deal are the real estate agents and the lawyers.

 • Short sales take a ton of time and are a major hassle.